|

 other men.
 How did you find the apothecary, Senta?"

-"My friend Romilde, the scullery maid, told me, my lady.
+"My friend Romilde told me, my lady.
+It was very hard to

-It was very hard to findohhhhh!"
-Senta sobbed in pain
+findohhhhh!"
+Senta sobbed in pain and misery,

-and misery, "I wish it would stop."
+"I wish it would stop."

 "It will stop, Senta, but not for a while.
 I am sorry; I

-have done very well so far, but you know nothing of midwifery,
+healer, Master Hagen.
+"You have done very well so far, but

-my lady," said Hagen.
-"Leave it to us."
+it to us."

-dolt, Dínendal will be gentle with her.
+will be gentle with her.

-"Will she be alright, my lady?"
+"Will she be all right, my lady?"

-"Yes, I believe so, but it will have to take its course,"
+"Yes, I believe so, but it will have to take its course."

-said Eowyn.
-Then she had a sudden thought and stared at him.
-"Do
+She had a thought, and stared at him.
+"Do you know her, Florestan?"

 "We sat together at dinner yesterday, my lady.
 I did not